-- Add NoReply@BCArtsCouncil.ca to your safe senders list if you haven't already done so.
-Notification of results will come from this system email roughly 16 weeks after the submission deadline. - Keep your mailing address up to date in your online Organization Profile (or Personal Profile for Collectives).
-Grant payments will be mailed to this address. - □ Contact a Program Advisor for feedback on the assessment of your application after you have received notification of the results.
+- Be sure that NoReply@BCArtsCouncil.ca is included in your safe senders list.
+Notification of results will come from this system email roughly 16 weeks after the intake closing date. - Keep your mailing address up to date in your online Organization Profile (or Personal Profile for the designated Collective Payee).
+Grant payments will be mailed to this address. - Once you've received notification of results, contact a Program Advisor for feedback on the assessment of your application.